-I also kept Dresden map we were all receiving on a bus of our Christmas trip to Dresden.
+I also kept the Dresden map we were all receiving on a bus for our Christmas trip to Dresden.
 I actually went on the same trip 2 times.
 But I only kept one map.

 When I was in Washington D.C.me and my cousins went to the Holocaust museum.

 All of the tourists were receiving this identification card of one Jewish person who died in the Holocaust and their story.
-As we travel through museums floor we would find out how and why the person in our card died.
+As we travel through the museum’s floor we would find out how and why the person in our card died.

 Mine was a girl named Julie.
 She was a polish and she got caught and killed after she gave food to Jewish children she met on the street.